vitaly-t/pg-minify/README.md

 ##### options.compress ⇒ Boolean

 Compresses the SQL to its bare minimum that PostgreSQL can understand, by removing all unnecessary spaces.
+Made optional, because this completely uglifies the SQL - makes it difficult to read.

 * `false (default)` - keep minimum spaces, for easier read
 * `true` - remove all unnecessary spaces